 - By sharing Early Heart Attack Education (EHAC), we can change these sobering statistics!

-Carolina Pines received Chest Pain Center accreditation from the Society of Cardiovascular Patient Care.
+Carolina Pines received Chest Pain Center accreditation from the American College of Cardiology.
 We are dedicated to providing our patients with the best heart care treatment available.
 As an accredited facility, we use the newest methods and best practices in heart care to ensure that our patients receive:

 - Right care at the right time to minimize or eliminate heart damage due to heart attack